data-dependent/osrs-guides/skilling.md

 ### Stalls on successful rolls

 Most mining rocks produce a one tick stall after successfully rolling a resource.
-However, iron, granite, sandstone, and rune essence do not have this stall.
-Mining pay-dirt at the motherlode mine only has a one tick stall for the first resource gathered per click to interact.
-The effects of this are most well known for gem mining, where 3t inventory actions are used to produce a resource every four ticks instead of the usual three.
+However, iron, granite, sandstone, limestone, volcanic sulphur, and rune essence do not have this stall.
+Some rocks which do not deplete only have a one tick stall for the first resource gathered per click to interact; examples include dayaelt, volcanic ash, and pay-dirt mining.

+The effects of this stall are most well known for gem mining, where 3t inventory actions are used to produce a resource roughly every four ticks instead of the usual three.

 <div style="text-align:center"><img src="https://i.imgur.com/QfhZkYo.gif" alt='4t gem mining' width=500>